We Are a “Three Streams, One River” Church

 Evangelical, Charismatic, Sacramental

 Church of the Holy Spirit (Anglican) is a “Three Streams, One River” church.
 Each stream focuses on one person of the Trinity.
+(For a discussion of Anglican distinctives, click here.)
 We own, recognize the value of, and practice three great streams of Christianity, which flow together into a mighty river of faith:

 1. The Evangelical (or reformed) stream: